-I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information contained therein.
-Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gath hering the information, the information contained is, to the best of my knowledge and belief, true, accurate, and complete.
-I am award that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.
-Print Name of Inspector Date Signature - Signature
+I certify under penalty of law that this document and all attachments were prepared under my direction or with a system designed to assure that qualified personnel properly gathered and evaluated the information my inquiry of the person or persons who manage the system, or those persons directly responsible for gath information contained is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware penalties for submitting false information, including the possibility of fine and imprisonment for knowing contained therein.
+Based on hering the information, the that there are significant

+Print Name of Inspector Date

+Signature